scripting/feedlandInstall/README.md

 ### Under development

-We will start testing the install process for FeedLand server the week of January 23, 2023.
+We have started testing the install process for FeedLand server as of January 24, 2023.

-If you have access to this site, you can try installing from the instructions, if you want.
-Report any problems as issues in this repo.
+If you have access to this site, you can try installing from the <a href="https://github.com/scripting/feedlandInstall/blob/main/docs/setup.md">instructions</a>.
+Report any problems as <a href="https://github.com/scripting/feedlandInstall/issues">issues</a> in this repo.

 ### About FeedLand